-Since 2009 Giesen Wines has made a significant investment in organics, which by 2017 has resulted in 20% of the company’s Marlborough vineyards being Certified Organic or in transition with BioGro New Zealand.
-Whilst 20% of our vineyards are certified organic, we are committed to organics philosophy and culture throughout our entire viticulture programme with all of our fruit being sustainably grown.
+Since 2009 Giesen Wines has made a significant investment in organics, which by 2017 has resulted in 11% of the company’s Marlborough vineyards being Certified Organic with BioGro New Zealand.
+Whilst 11% of our vineyards are certified organic, we are committed to organics philosophy and culture throughout our entire viticulture programme with all of our fruit being sustainably grown.

 Our organics journey began with the Giesen brothers ripping out the 8.4 hectare Ridge Block Vineyard and leaving the land fallow for a year before replanting in October 2010 as wholly organic, close-planted Pinot Noir and Syrah.
-At the same time Giesen’s Wairau Valley vineyards, Dillon’s Point and Stump Creek moved to organic management and now are Certified Organic through BioGro New Zealand.
+At the same time Giesen’s Wairau Valley vineyards, Dillon’s Point and Stump Creek moved to organic management.
+Ridge Block and Clayvin vineyards are Certified Organic through BioGro New Zealand.
 In early 2015 Giesen Wines purchased the Certified Organic Clayvin Vineyard and began transitioning the Hunter Vineyard to organic.

 Marcel Giesen explains; “organics is about improving our soil structure and helping the soil to hold onto water and nutrients.
 If the land is continually replenished, the soil will be healthy, so will the plants and the fruit.”